spack/spack/lib/spack/docs/packaging_guide.rst

-If your build systm does *not* pick these variables up from the environment automatically, then you can simply pass them on the command line or us a patch as part of your build process to get the correct compilers into the project's build system.
+If your build systm does *not* pick these variables up from the environment automatically, then you can simply pass them on the command line or use a patch as part of your build process to get the correct compilers into the project's build system.